upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 Any feedback?
 [Leave a comment](https://github.com/upthebuzzard/upthebuzzard.github.io/issues/11).

-# The Rules (version 1.1, 2017-06-03)
+# The Rules (version 1.2, 2017-06-03)

 ## Setting the scene

 You are greedy [(Tasmanian)](https://en.wikipedia.org/wiki/Tasmanian_devil) devils on an ever-shifting rubbish heap, scrabbling around for food, and fighting for survival.
 Everything you carry in your pouch leaches into you, changing your capabilities.
 Pick wisely.

-The first with a pouch full of food, standing higher than all the other devils on the heap, wins.
+The first greedy devil with a pouch full of 5 different foods, standing higher than all the other devils on the heap, wins.

 <p/>{:.porthole}